 Mikhail Klyuchnikov from PT SWARM found a critical remote code execution (RCE) vulnerability in VMware vCenter (CVE-2021-21972). ย In a nutshell:

-1. One of the plugins enabled by default in vCenter allowed unauthorized users to access any URL it handled.
+- One of the plugins enabled by default in vCenter allowed unauthorized users to access any URL it handled.

-2. One of its paths included a POST operation to upload a .tar file
+- One of its paths included a

-5. Klyuchnikov then just had to figure out the places where he could put his scripts to have them later executed by vCenter.
+allowed Klyuchnikov to escape the plugin folder and upload arbitrary files to arbitrary folders on the server. - Klyuchnikov then just had to figure out the places where he could put his scripts to have them later executed by vCenter.

 It’s worth noting that Linux was as vulnerable here as Windows pictured above.